csvalpha/amber-api/README.md

     bundle exec rubocop

-## Buildkite (automated testing)
+## GitHub Actions (automated testing)
-Buildkite is a test service which automatically tests the application after a commit has been pushed.
-Buildkite will run RuboCop and RSpec (see `.buildkite/pipeline.yml`) and will fail if one of these fails.
+GitHub Actions is a CI/CD service which automatically tests the application after a commit has been pushed.
+GitHub Actions will run RuboCop and RSpec (see `.github/workflows/continuous-integration.yml`) and will fail if one of these fails.

 ## Deploying
 See [DEPLOY.md](https://github.com/csvalpha/amber-api/blob/master/DEPLOY.md) for that.